riteshkumar-0/LMS-fullstack/README.md

 ## Overview

-This Learning Management System (LMS) is a full-stack application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
+LetsLearn is a full-stack application developed using the MERN stack (MongoDB, Express.js, React, Node.js).
 It provides an online platform for managing courses, delivering content, and facilitating user authentication and authorization.
 Key features include:

 - User Authentication and Authorization
 - Course Management